 Sunshine City is a huge shopping complex filled with cute stores (some of which are inexpensive).
 Studio Alta is a great place to find funky costume jewelry and socks.

 The secondhand Gothic Lolita Punk fashion store was recently enlarged and is not as heavily-trafficked, so I highly recommend that you make the trip.
 To get here, ride the subway to Ikebukuro and follow the signs towards Sunshine City.
 Follow the arrows to Sunshine 60 Doori (street); you’ll see the giant shopping/entertainment complex, Sunshine City, ahead.
 A block before you reach the entrance, turn left and look for the Starbucks.
 Closet Child is on the third level.

-If you found my Harajuku / Tokyo shopping maps and photos helpful, please consider buying one of my Jpop books or leaving me a tip (click below).
-If you’re looking to buy these Japanese brand clothes, I’m selling them at discount prices here.
+If you found my Harajuku / Tokyo shopping maps and photos helpful, please consider buying one of my Jpop books or clicking the banner below.

 La Carmina Wiki Biography

 La Carmina (www.lacarmina.com) is a Japan fashion, travel and culture blogger, TV host (Bizarre Foods, Oddities Taboo, Kawaii TV), journalist (Huffington Post, AOL, CNN), coolhunter, and author of 3 food books (Random House, Penguin) — including Cute Yummy Time and Crazy, Wacky Theme Restaurants: Tokyo.

 Her influential blog has a passionate following and is featured in major media (New Yorker, LA Times, Washington Post).
 Journalism work includes: CNN, Huffington Post, AOL, Business Insider.
 She heads a coolhunting firm that provides consulting and TV hosting/arranging chiefly in Tokyo.
 She is a graduate of Columbia University and Yale Law School.